WaleyChen/karma-counter/QnA.md

 Pace yourself and make small focused changes.
 Since small code changes and commits decreases likelihood of bugs and is less taxing mentally.

+Also, examine Multipeer Connectivity framework example apps and determine whether they'd be easier to use than the Core Bluetooth framework.

 Did you learn something new?
 I learned about iOS delegates, multithreading, programming and storyboards; Objective-C and Xcode.